Almost sure multifractal spectrum of SLE

 \begin{remark} Estimates similar to Theorem~\ref{1pt chordal} can be deduced in a somewhat more efficient manner from the results in \cite[Section~3]{schramm-sle} and those of~\cite{bel-smirnov-hm-sle}.
-In particular, \cite[Lemma~3.3]{schramm-sle} implies the upper bound~\eqref{alpha(s) asymp} for a restricted range of parameter values and an estimate similar to~\eqref{alpha(s) asymp'} can be deduced from \cite[ Corollary 3.5]{schramm-sle}.
+In particular, \cite[Lemma~3.3]{schramm-sle} implies the upper bound~\eqref{alpha(s) asymp} for a restricted range of parameter values and an estimate similar to~\eqref{alpha(s) asymp'} can be deduced from \cite[Corollary 3.5]{schramm-sle}.
 Additionally, a version of Theorem~\ref{1pt chordal} for whole-plane SLE can be obtained using the moment estimates of~\cite{bel-smirnov-hm-sle}.
 These estimates lead to a.s.\ upper bounds for the integral means spectrum of SLE and for the dimension of the set $\wt\Theta^s(D_\eta) \subset \partial\BB D$ (at least for certain parameter values) via arguments similar to those given in Section~\ref{circle upper sec} and~\ref{ims upper sec}.
-However, these results do not include the additional regularity conditions on the events in the lower bound of Theorem~\ref{1pt chordal}, so do not lead to proofs of the lower bounds in Theorem~\ref{main thm} and Corollary~\ref{ims cor}.
+However, these results do not include the additional regularity conditions on the event in the lower bound of Theorem~\ref{1pt chordal}, so do not lead to proofs of the lower bounds in Theorem~\ref{main thm} and Corollary~\ref{ims cor}.
 Most of the work in the proof of Theorem~\ref{1pt chordal} comes from obtaining a lower bound with these regularity conditions. \end{remark}

 The proof of Theorem~\ref{1pt chordal} proceeds by way of a martingale re-weighting argument.
 The upper bound~\eqref{alpha(s) asymp}, explained in Section~\ref{reverse upper sec}, is straightforward, but the lower bound is more involved.
 For this one has to show that the event $\ul E^{s;u}(z ;t ) \cap G( f_t , \mu)$ holds with uniformly positive probability under the law when we re-weight by our martingale.
 It is shown in Section~\ref{gff deriv control} that the main derivative condition in~\eqref{1pt chordal event} holds with high probability under this weighted law using a coupling with the GFF and a coordinate change trick reminiscent of arguments in~\cite[Section 8]{qle} (we expect that this can also be proven via a longer argument which does not involve the GFF, but we do not carry out such an argument here).
 To check that the auxiliary conditions hold with uniformly positive re-weighted probability, we use a rather involved stochastic calculus argument which is mostly given in Appendix~\ref{auxiliary sec}.